LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_overview.md

 1. You need a LiveEngage account to get started.
 2. If you are already a LiveEngage user, you will need to follow our onboarding process.
 The onboarding process consists of getting started with SMS [(see link)](https://knowledge.liveperson.com/getting-started-quick-start-guides-twilio-sms-quick-start.html) or WhatsApp.
-3. Access via quick launch, once user accesses proactive messaging, click on contact us (pop up), where you will be granted access by granted access by your LP account team.
+3. Access via quick launch, once user accesses Proactive Messaging, click on contact us (pop up), where you will be granted access by granted access by your LP account team.
 4. Once onboarded, navigate to Proactive Messaging app from the Quick Launch within LiveEngage.
 This will open Proactive Messaging in a new tab, from there you can start creating proactive campaigns by clicking on ‘New campaign’ option.

 ![](img/Proactive_launch_pad.png)